 Both male and female burrowing owls will be around 10 inches tall and will weigh around 6 ounces.
 The wingspan of a burrowing owl is around 20-24 inches.

-Burrowing owls typically live in the burrows of other animals, such as prairie dogs, in spaces that are open.
+Burrowing owls typically live in the burrows of other animals, (see also: Animals That Live In Colorado) such as prairie dogs, in spaces that are open.
 They will usually eat amphibians, small mammals, insects, reptiles, and even other types of birds.

 You are most likely to see them at either dawn or dusk.